Aspen Institute: History

 In 1950, the Paepckes, Adler, and Robert Hutchins, then the Chancellor of the University of Chicago, founded the Aspen Institute for Humanistic Studies; and later the Aspen Music Festival and eventually (with Bayer and Anderson) the International Design Conference at Aspen (IDCA).
-Paepcke sought a forum "where the human spirit can flourish", especially amid the whirlwind and chaos of modernization.
+Paepcke sought a forum "where the human spirit can flourish", especially amid modernization.
 He hoped that the institute could help business leaders recapture what he called "eternal verities": the values that guided them intellectually, ethically, and spiritually as they led their companies.
 Inspired by philosopher Mortimer Adler's Great Books seminar at the University of Chicago, which was later adopted by Encyclopædia Britannica's Great Books of the Western World, Paepcke worked with Anderson to create the Aspen Institute Executive Seminar.
 In 1951, the institute sponsored a national photography conference.
 During the 1960s and 1970s, the institute added organizations, programs, and conferences, including the Aspen Center for Physics, the Aspen Strategy Group, Communications and Society Program and other programs that concentrated on education, communications, justice, Asian thought, science, technology, the environment, and international affairs.

 In 1979, through a donation by Corning Glass industrialist and philanthropist Arthur A. Houghton Jr., the institute acquired a 1,000-acre (4 km^{2}) campus on the eastern shore of the Chesapeake Bay in Maryland, known today as the Wye River Conference Centers.

 The Wye River campus has hosted several historic meetings, including the 1998 Wye Accord for Peace in the Middle East.
 In 2022, the Institute gifted and sold a combined 563 acres of the campus to the University of Maryland for continued use for research and education purposes, donating the rest to the Hole in the Wall Gang Camp to be renovated for free programming for children with serious illnesses and their families.

-In 1983, former United States Senator Dick Clark founded the Aspen Institute's Congressional program, which sought to educate members of Congress on foreign affairs issues.
+In 1983, former United States senator Dick Clark founded the Aspen Institute's Congressional program, which sought to educate members of Congress on foreign affairs issues.